Oba-One/Linux-Server-Configuration/README.md

 * Make home directory for grader with hidden .ssh file: `sudo mkdir /home/grader/.ssh`
 * Use chown command to change the owner of the home directory to the grader: `sudo chown grader:grader /home/grader/.ssh`
 * Use chmod to change to permisions for the grader in the home directory: `sudo chmod 700 /home/grader/.ssh`
-* Copy over the ssh key from the root directory to home/grader directory: `sudo cp /root/.ssh/authorized_keys /home/grader/.ssh/`
+* Copy over the ssh key from the ubuntu home directory to home/grader directory: `sudo cp /home/ubuntu/.ssh/authorized_keys /home/grader/.ssh/`
 * Change the owner to the grader: `sudo chown grader:grader /home/grader/.ssh/authorized_keys`
 * With the chmod command change permissions to grader : `sudo chmod 644 /home/grader/.ssh/authorized_keys`
-* The grader can now login using via ssh with command:
+* The grader can now login using via ssh with command: `ssh -i ~/.ssh/udacity_key.rsa grader@52.11.130.21`

 ### Change SSH Port